How to Negotiate Salary for Your Next Career Move

 What is salary negotiation?

-Why is it so important to bargain on salary?
+Why is it so important to discuss salary?

-When should I start negotiating my salary?
+When should I start negotiating the salary?

-What happens if I am satisfied with the deal I received without negotiating?
+What happens if I am completely satisfied with the package I was offered without any negotiation?